-Fifth Term (Required for licensure) (16 hours)
+Fifth Term (Required for licensure) (15 hrs)

-EDUC 452B Student Teaching: Early Childhood (12 hrs) EDUC 460B Capstone Seminar (1 hr) MATH 253 Fundamental Concepts II (3 hrs)
+BIOL 350B Teaching Science to K-6 students (2 hrs) EDUC 452B Student Teaching: Early Childhood (12 hrs) EDUC 460B Capstone Seminar (1 hr)

-- Required for licensure and/or to fulfill 45 hrs required at Milligan College. - 15 weeks of supervised experience in a public school setting
+Required for licensure and/or to fulfill 45 hrs required at Milligan College.

+15 weeks of supervised experience in a public school setting

 BIOL 350B.
 Teaching Science to K-6 Students - A course focusing upon the understanding of scientific principles and the teaching of science to K-6 students.
 Prerequisite BIOL 110 and PHYS 104 or the equivalent and admission to the teacher education program.
 Field experience included.
-Offered fourth term.
+Offered fifth term.
 Two semester hours.